B-Benja/Bens_Zotero/docs/first-steps.md

 3. On the right side you can find information and metadata about the selected article.

 !!! info "**Zotero Items**"
     Zotero organizes documents as Items.
-Each item stores the metadata of the added document, such as Author, title, and year.
-You can add multiple attachments to each item, such as PDF, Word document or notes, screenshots, etc
+Each item stores metadata of the added document, such as Author, title, and year.
+You can add multiple attachments to each item, such as PDFs, Word documents or notes and screenshots.

 ## Adding your first article…